You are currently viewing The 12 Best Cigars to Smoke in 2021

 Binder: Dominican

-Wrapper: Ecuadorian-grown Connecticut BEST SHORT SMOKEDavidoff Aniversario Short PerfectoHenry Phillips$449 AT JRCIGARS.COM
+Wrapper: Ecuadorian-grown Connecticut BEST SHORT SMOKEDavidoff Aniversario Short PerfectoHenry Phillips

 “Davidoff is the Mercedes-Benz of cigars,” Rogers says.
 That means high quality — at a high price.
 The quality of the tobacco inside is extremely high, and it’s a benchmark of construction.
 But this smaller cigar won’t break the bank, and it is an excellent example of a mild-bodied cigar that’s still rich and complex.